 In general, when you use mice to switch between apps and windows, you need to move the mouse cursor on the program or window icon on the taskbar and then need to click on the icon to switch to the app.
 While it might not sound like a tough job, it becomes a tedious job when you have tens of apps running on the taskbar, as you need to look for the right app icon first to see all open windows and browser tabs.

-If you are addicted to mice and want to make the apps switching job more easier, you should try out Mouse Switcher.
-Mouse Switcher is a small software that lets you switch between open windows and apps just by moving mouse cursor on the taskbar and scrolling the mouse wheel.
+If you are addicted to mice and want to make the apps switching job easier, you should try out Mouse Switcher.
+Mouse Switcher is a small software that lets you switch between open windows and apps just by moving the mouse cursor on the taskbar and scrolling the mouse wheel.

-When you scroll the mouse wheel, you will see the Alt + Tab screen, scroll the wheel again to highlight the window that you want to switch to, and then move away mouse cursor from the taskbar area to switch to the highlighted window.
+When you scroll the mouse wheel, you will see the Alt + Tab screen, scroll the wheel again to highlight the window that you want to switch to, and then move away from mouse cursor from the taskbar area to switch to the highlighted window.

-For example, let’s say two apps (Notepad and Task Manager) are running on your taskbar and now you want to switch from Task Manager to Notepad.
+For example, let’s say two apps (Notepad and Task Manager) are running on your taskbar, and now you want to switch from Task Manager to Notepad.
 To switch, you will first move the mouse cursor to the taskbar area, scroll the mouse wheel to see the Alt + Tab screen, and then you will scroll the wheel again to highlight Notepad.
-And finally, you will need to move the cursor from taskbar to switch to Notepad window.
+And finally, you will need to move the cursor from the taskbar to switch to the Notepad window.

 Mouse Switcher officially supports XP, Vista, and Windows 7 operating systems.
 In our test, it performed flawlessly on Windows 8 x64 as well.
-If you are using Microsoft mouse or keyboard with Windows 8, don’t forget to download Microsoft Device Center to easily configure mouse and keyboard settings.
+If you are using Microsoft mouse or keyboard with Windows 8, don’t forget to download the Microsoft Device Center to easily configure mouse and keyboard settings.